 Loco2 – for booking train tickets in the UK, and much of Western Europe.
 They can actually send you tickets in the post (for some routes).

-Virgin Trains – our favourite site for train travel in the UK.
+Avanti West Coast – our favourite site for train travel in the UK.
 Bookings open 3 months in advance, when you can often find really good deals on first class seats (sometimes even cheaper than the standard fare if you time it right!).